Charles W. Lindberg: Second flag raising

 Joe Rosenthal's (Associated Press) historical flag-raising photograph of the second flag-raising on Mount Suribachi appeared in Sunday newspapers on February 25, 1945, as the flag-raising on Mount Suribachi.
 This flag raising was also filmed in color by Marine Sgt.
-Bill Genaust (killed in action in March) and was used in newsreels.
+Bill Genaust (who was killed in action in March) and was used in newsreels.
 Other combat photographers with and besides Rosenthal ascended the mountain after the first flag was raised and the mountaintop secured.
 These photographers including Rosenthal and an army photographer who was assigned to cover Marine amphibious landings for Yank Magazine, took photos of Marines, corpsmen, and themselves, around both of the flags.
-The second flag-raisers received national recognition.
-The three survivors (two were found out to be incorrectly identified) of the flag raising were called to Washington, D.C. after the battle by President Franklin D. Roosevelt to participate in a bond tour to raise much needed money to pay for the war.
-The Marines who captured Mount Suribachi and those who raised the first flag, including Lindberg, generally did not receive the national recognition that was due to them even though the first flag raising was the first to receive some public recognition.
+The second flag-raisers received tremendous national recognition.
+The three survivors (two were found out to be incorrectly identified) of the flag raising were called to Washington, D.C., after the battle by President Franklin D. Roosevelt to participate in a bond tour to raise much needed money to pay for the war.
+The Marines who captured Mount Suribachi and those who raised the first flag, including Lindberg, generally did not receive the national recognition due them even though the first flag raising was the first to receive some public recognition.

 Post-war and later life

 Lindberg was honorably discharged from the Marine Corps in January 1946, and returned home to Grand Forks, North Dakota.

-He married, moved to Richfield, Minnesota, in 1951, where he raised two daughters and three sons, and worked as an electrician for 39 years.
+He married Violet Mae Tack (1926-2018) on October 9, 1947 in Grand Forks.
+They eventually had 5 children (two daughters and three sons), They moved to Richfield, Minnesota in 1951, where he worked as an electrician for 39 years.
+He attended the dedication ceremony of the Marine Corps War Memorial (also known as the Iwo Jima Memorial), which was inspired by Joe Rosenthal's photograph of the second flag-raising, in Arlington, Virginia on November 10, 1954.
 In the 1970s, he began telling his story about the capture of Mount Suribachi and the first American flag raising on top of which he had actually participated in, only to have his story called into question, until more of the facts of the first flag-raising became better known and accepted by the general public.
 He often spoke at schools, sharing some of his wartime memories of Iwo Jima and World War II with the children.
 In 1995, he returned to Iwo Jima for the 50th anniversary of the battle of Iwo Jima.
 In November 2006, he attended his last reunion of Third Platoon, E Company, 28th Marines, which was held in Washington, D.C.